York is a city in Pennsylvania and also the capital of York County.

 John C. Rudy County Park also offers the experience of hiking, camping, and enjoying a picnic with your family and pets.

-York Country History Center gives you a detailed picture of the rich history of York, Pennsylvania.
-Through museums, historic sites, archives, libraries, murals, and research centers.
+The York Country History Center gives you a detailed picture of York's rich history, through museums, historic sites, archives, libraries, murals, and research centers.

-Whether you are someone who has lived in York or not, you are bound to make some exciting discoveries in the museums of History and Heritage at the York County History Center.
+Whether or not you are someone who has lived in York, you are bound to make some exciting discoveries in the museums at the York County History Center.

-With each winery, you will be promised a taste of the area’s local flavor, that too in several varieties.
-To make it a weekend of just sipping wine, you can book a getaway package wherein you will get to stay at a hotel nearby.
+To enjoy a whole weekend of sipping wine, you can book a getaway package wherein you will get to stay at a hotel nearby.

-For bird-sighting enthusiasts, you can take your binoculars to spot some beautiful rare birds at the Bird View Deck.
+For birdwatching enthusiasts, you can take your binoculars to spot some beautiful rare birds at the Bird View Deck.

 Go Ice Skating at AvalancheXpress

-The AvalancheXpress at York is most popular for snow tubing, a sport wherein you glide down the snow-covered path on top of a tube.
+AvalancheXpress is best known for snow tubing, a sport wherein you glide down the snow-covered path on top of a tube.

 Enjoy a Picnic at Samuel S. Lewis State Park

-Visit the Past at Old Town Historic District
+Visit the Past at the Old Town Historic District

 The Old Town Historic District is an area that consists of 309 old buildings, whose styles of architecture depict the old times, especially the Victorian and Revival eras.